 - Windows Home Server OEM: Technet leftover

 This motherboard was perfect for a WHS build as it was chock full of features.
-At the time this was the most expensive motherboard I had every purchased and it’s cutting edge-ness continues to pay years later.
+At the time this was the most expensive motherboard I had ever purchased and its cutting edge-ness continues to pay years later.
 First off it has six SATA II 300 headers plus one PATA header: that’s a lot of storage connectivity.
-Next up are five three pin fan headers with manual speed control through the BIOS.
+Next up are five three-pin fan headers with manual speed control through the BIOS.
 Dual gigabit ethernet, six rear USB 2.0, 1394a firewire round out the features.

 The build was straightforward but I had some options along the way.
 Once put together I had two front intake 120mm fans, one rear exhaust 120mm fan and one roof exhaust 140mm fan.
 The three 120mm fans were set to 50% speed in the BIOS and the roof fan was included with the case and had a manual switch I set to low.
 The stock Intel cooler was the loudest fan in the system and it had an overall buzz but not too bad.
 As well I covered the side panel fan mount to keep airflow moving front to back.

 Running SyncToy in echo mode between the existing server and the new one overnight I had all the files copied over.
-I renamed the old server, set it’s IP to dynamic, renamed the new server to the old one’s name and set it’s IP address to static.
-One each PC I went to c:program fileswindows home server and ran discovery.exe which added all the PCs to the WHS backup schedule.
+I renamed the old server, set its IP to dynamic, renamed the new server to the old one’s name and set its IP address to static.
+On each PC I went to “c:\program files\windows home server” and ran discovery.exe which added all the PCs to the WHS backup schedule.

 I now had the new Windows Home Server in place, up and running.
 TVersity was installed and is transcoding and streaming 1080P video to my PS3 without a hiccup; I prefer MKV and that won’t play natively on the PS3.
 I’ll monitor everything to verify the new WHS is working just right before activating with Microsoft.
 I was going to install WHS 2.0 “Vail” but it’s still beta software and I’m comfortable with the current version.